xiaonan0527/ALImageView/README.md

 ALImageView
 ===========

-a ImageView Class for iOS
+A loaded asynchronously ImageView Class for iOS